CBIIT/NCI-DOE-Collab-Pilot3-SYNDATA/README.md

 We recommend using a GPU-powered computer for faster execution of SYNDATA.

 ## Uniqueness
 SYNDATA gives the user four methods to use for generating synthetic clinical data containing discrete/categorical variables only.
 In addition, SYNDATA provides the user with a list of performance metrics for assessing each method individually and/or comparing multiple methods at once.

-The performance metrics include data utility metrics (i.e. support coverage, cross-classification) to gauge to what extent the statistical properties of the real (private) data are captured and transferred to the synthetic dataset and disclosure metrics (i.e. membership disclosure, attribute disclosure) to measure how much of the real data may be revealed (directly or indirectly) by the synthetic data.
+The performance metrics include:
+ * data utility metrics (i.e. support coverage, cross-classification) - gauge to what extent the statistical properties of the real (private) data are captured and transferred to the synthetic dataset
+ * disclosure metrics (i.e. membership disclosure, attribute disclosure) - measure how much of the real data may be revealed (directly or indirectly) by the synthetic data

 ## Components